jbaart37/Cora-Voice-Agent-Training/README.md

-# Cora Voice Agent Workshop
+# Cora Voice Agent Training

 **Building an AI-Powered Voice Agent Simulator with Azure AI Foundry**

-## 🎯 Workshop Overview
+## 🎯 Training Overview

-This hands-on workshop teaches you how to build, deploy, and optimize an intelligent voice agent simulator using Azure AI Foundry, Azure Container Apps, and Azure OpenAI.
+This comprehensive hands-on training teaches you how to build, deploy, and optimize an intelligent voice agent simulator using Azure AI Foundry, Azure Container Apps, and Azure OpenAI.
 By the end of this training, you'll have a fully functional AI agent that can simulate customer service conversations and provide real-time performance analytics.

+**📺 [Visit the Interactive Training Site](https://jbaart37.github.io/Cora-Voice-Agent-Training/)** - Complete modules, track progress, and earn your certificate!

 ## 🏗️ What You'll Build